curious-inc/dry-api/README.md

 An api is a set of functions. each function has a name, a secuirty role that can access it, and optionally a set of parameter validations.

+the simplest way to call the api is with a method name, and an array of parameters:

 ```
 var example_api = new api_class();